Aspic: Croatia

 The Croatian version of this dish is called hladetina (hladno meaning cold).
 Variants range from one served in a dish with rather delicate gelatin, to tlačenica more resembling the German sulze, a kind of head cheese.

 Slovenia

 In Slovenia, aspic is known as žolca (derived from the German sülze, meaning head cheese) or tlačenka in Slovene.
 It is traditionally served at Easter.

+Slovakia

+In Slovakia, Huspenina is a traditional aspic like dish made with ox or pork.
+Another delicacy is tlacenka.
+Served all year round, but especially on Easter.